HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 > [!note]- Tagging big accounts
 > - The creators tagged in the thread understand that if they engage with the post, they will probably get quite a few followers from it too.
 > - You can also do this on Instagram by putting all of the posts in a carousel and tagging the accounts in the image itself – they may share it to their story.
 For bonus effect, you can tag them all in a list in the caption.
 > - If your thread/tweet in a thread somehow increase the [[Entrepreneurship#Social leverage |social leverage]] of big accounts (by tagging them), there's a chance they'll share it to boost your exposure.
 > - You can do this by summarize what you've learned from their tweets (add a touch of your uniqueness if possible), and tag them at the end of your thread.
 - All medium-form content should have a call to action (e.g. ask people to RT, follow) at the bottom.
 Either a [[#Long form |link to your newsletter]] — or directions telling them where to find that newsletter (because you can’t post links in places like an Instagram caption).
 ### Long form
 - Time for consumption is around 20 to 90 minutes.
 - The ideal frequency for publishing is once a week.
-- Long-form prioritizes depth and [[Entrepreneurship#Authority |authority]].
+- Long-form emphasizes depth and [[Entrepreneurship#Authority |authority]].
+Long-form content sells more.
+It's just the truth.
 This is where you audience turns into customers:
 	- Newsletters, articles (i.e. blog)
 	- Podcasts
 	- YouTube videos
 	- A book (when and if you want to)
 - Most social media content is broad, beginner-level, and meant for quick entertainment.
 Few people will actually buy products straight from social media.
 - Social media platforms owns the algorithm, your data, and anything you post.
 It's centralized.
 - Your newsletter is the least friction path for you to detach from the dependency on algorithms and direct your followers to an email list for your paid products, giving you full ownership of your audience.
-Refer to your newsletter subscriptions.
+Refer to your own newsletter subscriptions.
 Pick out the format that you love.
 Copy that.
 - Send a weekly newsletter expanding on your [[#Filter out your top performers |best]] social media posts.
 - ==Construct your content so that it's easy to extract the key takeaways== (e.g. craft your headers in a way that spark the reader's interest and guide their anticipation further down the post, eventually, to your products).
+- ==Remember to put your newsletter subscription at the top and bottom of your post.==Always try to remove the friction to turn a visitor into a subscriber, then eventually, into [[Entrepreneurship#Lead magnet |a customer]].
 - Once you've got a good number of audiences (thousands) in the list, you should focus on:
 	- **Customer creation**: educate your audience to the point of becoming customers for your other products.
 	- **Writing what you want**: all of your authoritative information on one subject is in one place.
 You don’t have to worry about writing so much about it on social media.
 Social media now serves as hooks to your newsletter.
 	- **Selling your product**: give people [[Entrepreneurship#The values |enough information]] to trust in buying your product.
 You should plug it toward the end of your lead magnet to make sales when the “leads” (free products) are hot.
 - All long-form content should have a call to action to purchase your product (with other newsletter issues and products linked throughout the newsletter).
-Use [Beehiiv](https://www.beehiiv.com) as your CMS.
+Use [Beehiiv](https://www.beehiiv.com) or [Substack](https://substack.com) as your CMS.
 #### Newsletter
  - This is where you build your uniqueness and authority along with a **diehard fan base**:
 ##### The headline